sri-ni/sri-ni/README.md

 The above is ongoing, as I continue to influence and evangelise individuals, teams and communities.

+> 🦸🏽‍♂️ My SuperPower?
+A trackrecord of turning Setbacks and Challenges, into Growth Opportunities & Wins.

 ---

 I live in Austin, TX with my wife, son and a canine kid 🐾.